lcrobotics/EasyFTC_Old/CONTRIBUTING.md

 #### EasyFTC

 EasyFTC is an open source project &mdash; it is made up of multiple repositories.
-When you initially consider contributing to EasyFTC, you might be unsure about which repositories implements the functionality you want to change or report a bug for.
+When you initially consider contributing to EasyFTC, you might be unsure about which repository implements the functionality you want to change or report a bug for.
 This section should help you with that.

 EasyFTC is intentionally very modular.
 Nearly every  element you interact with comes from a package, even fundamental things like movement and autonomous generation.